jenschlot/IBM-Bluemix-DevOps-Documentation/tutorials/jazzeditorjava/index.md

 ![Git repo success message dialog][14]

-There's just one more thing to do before moving on to DevOps Services: you need to enable the Delivery Pipeline Service in Bluemix.
+There's just one more thing to do before moving on to DevOps Services: you need to enable the Delivery Pipeline service in Bluemix.
 This will allow you to experience some of the fancier automated build and deployment capabilities later on.
 To do so:

 1. Click **ADD A SERVICE** from your new app's overview.
 2. Choose **Delivery Pipeline** in the *DevOps* category.
 3. Don't worry about *Space* or *App*.
 Just click **CREATE**.

-The Delivery Pipeline Service will be added to your Bluemix space, ready to spring into action as you need it later.
+The Delivery Pipeline service will be added to your Bluemix space, ready to spring into action as you need it later.

 What if you want to see the app's code, now, or configure how it deploys?
 You'll need IBM DevOps Services for that.
 Return to the dashboard, click on your app's panel to open its overview, and then click **EDIT CODE**.